 The Air Ministry saw his work as a 'spare time' job, but nonetheless gave him a post graduate year for research work upon graduating from Cambridge University with a First Class honours degree in the Mechanical Science Tripos.
-The Ministry also allowed him to act as Honorary Chief Engineer and Technical Consultant to the company for a period of 5 years.
+The Ministry also allowed him to act as Honorary Chief Engineer and Technical Consultant to the company for a period of 5 years, thus enabling him to develop the first ever jet engine for its inaugural flight at RAF Cranwell on 15 May 1941.